TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Inline/Index.rst

          the parent record.
-On setting this configuration key together with *foreign\_field* , the child record knows what its parent record is – so the child record could also be used on other parent tables.This issue is also known as “weak entity”.Do not confuse with *foreign\_table* or  *foreign\_field* .
+On setting this configuration key together with *foreign\_field* , the child record knows what its parent record is – so the child record could also be used on other parent tables.This issue is also known as "weak entity".Do not confuse with *foreign\_table* or  *foreign\_field* .
 It has its own behavior.

    Scope